cartman1978/Fortnite-Quiz/README.md

 When you click on answer it shows feedback and go to the next question, the timer doesn't restart at 15 but continue the countdown left at the previous question.

 * **Fix**
-At the end of the conditional statment inside validateUserAnswer I had to pass clearInterval(counter) and the startTime() function in order to reset timer for each question.
+At the end of the conditional statement inside validateUserAnswer I had to pass clearInterval(counter) and the startTime() function in order to reset timer for each question.

 * **Verdict**
 When answer a question getnextquestion is activated and timer restart at 15 seconds as planned.
 Bug resolved.